philterd/philter/docs/docs/policies/policy_schema.md

 This page documents the **Phileas redaction policy schema, version 1.0.0**: the complete JSON structure that defines a redaction policy.
 The schema is published at `https://www.philterd.ai/schemas/redaction-policy/1.0.0/schema.json` and is the authoritative format consumed by the redaction engine.

 > You do not need to know this schema to use Philter.
 Most users build policies in the dashboard or with the hosted policy editor at [policies.philterd.ai](https://policies.philterd.ai).
 This reference is for authoring or reviewing policies by hand and for understanding every available option.
->
-> Note: the Philter dashboard's policy editor accepts a *simplified* policy format that Philter translates into this schema.
-That simplified format is described in [Policy Syntax](../redaction/policy_syntax.md).
-The schema below is the full engine format.

 The version supported by a running Philter instance is reported by the [status endpoint](../api_and_sdks/api/filtering_api.md) in the `redactionPolicySchemaVersion` field.